Priyap375/sql-projects/odin-advance-sql/README.md

-Your Task:
+Task:

-Your task is to write SQL queries using a variety of advanced functions to extract valuable insights from the database.
-These insights could be used by the platform to understand user behavior, engagement, and trends.
-Each question is accompanied by a description of the task you need to accomplish.
+The task is to write SQL queries using a variety of advanced functions to extract valuable insights from the database.
+These insights could be used by the platform to understand user behavior, engagement, and trends.I need to write a description for each question accompanied by the task I need to accomplish.

-This exercise is designed to elevate your proficiency in advanced SQL analytics and showcase how these concepts can be applied to practical scenarios.
-Feel free to experiment, collaborate, and explore different approaches to finding solutions.
-Let's dive into the questions and put your advanced SQL skills to the test!
+This exercise is designed to elevate our proficiency in advanced SQL analytics and showcase how these concepts can be applied to practical scenarios.
+It has helped me to experiment, collaborate, and explore different approaches to finding solutions.
+Let's dive into the questions and put our advanced SQL skills to the test!